INTRODUCTION

 NAÖNTHARIN

-In the kingdom of Naöhrad, in Anahkólion, in a private wing deep within the castle, lies the Magic Gate bestowed by Thuror, called Naöntharin.
-The Naöntharin of Naöhrad, as it was mistakenly named, was extensively used for the kings of Anahkólion to travel from one castle to another to convene at the High Council of Kings.
-Additionally, it served for small gatherings and dinners, dispatching small detachments of Naöhr's army to various locations in other realms, patrolling borderlands, among other purposes.
-Access to Naöntharin was restricted, and only a select few were granted permission to utilize it.
-The Hall of Naöntharin was guarded by six skilled Knights of Naöhrad.
+In the kingdom of Naöhrad, within a secluded wing of the castle's depths, lies the Magical Gate gifted by Thuror, known as Naöntharin.
+Often misnamed as the Laiëntharin of Naöhrad, it was widely used for the kings of Anahkólion to journey from one castle to another for High Council meetings.
+Additionally, it served purposes such as private gatherings and dinners, dispatching small detachments from Naöhr’s army to other realms, and conducting patrols along borders, among other uses.
+Access to Naöntharin was restricted, and only a select few were permitted to use it.
+The Hall of Naöntharin was guarded by six of Naöhrad’s finest Knights.

 LAIËNTHARIN NAÖNTHARIN